Albie Morkel

 Johannes Albertus Morkel (born 10 June 1981), better known as Albie Morkel, is a former South African cricketer.
 He is an all-rounder who bowls right-arm medium fast and bats left-handed.
 He was earmarked as the new Lance Klusener from an early age and is famous for his six hitting abilities.
 Albie has a younger brother, Morné Morkel, who also played international cricket for South Africa while his father Albert played provincial cricket in South Africa.
 He has a particularly impressive first class record, with a batting average of 44.0 and a bowling average of 29.0.
 In January 2019, he retired from all forms of cricket.

-Currently he is the assistant coach of the Namibia national cricket team which qualified for 2020 ICC T20 World Cup in Australia on 29 Oct 2019.
+Currently he is involved with the South African National Cricket Team as a member of their support staff.